 There’s nothing wrong with giving die hard fans something to be excited about, but it should be in service of the story at hand.
 Daredevil shows up in a throwaway scene to say that Peter’s legal troubles will go away and to catch a brick.
 Morales is the punchline of a joke.
 Worst of all though, the previous Spider-Men appear and hijack the whole film.

 Don’t get me wrong, it’s entertaining in spurts to see these different iterations of the character joking around with one another.
-Andrew Garfield especially acquits himself nicely in a film more worthy of his talents, Tobey Maguire less so.
-Once the alternate Peters show up, No Way Home stops being about Tom Holland’s character fully actualize into a selfless hero and becomes about making amends for things that happened in a totally different universe of films.
+Andrew Garfield especially acquits himself nicely in a film more worthy of his talents than either of the Amazing movies, Tobey Maguire less so.
+Once the alternate Peters show up, No Way Home stops being about Tom Holland’s character long awaited actualization into a selfless hero and becomes about making amends for things that happened in a totally different universe of films.
 This is not Peter B. Parker teaching Miles Morales what it means to be a hero in Into the Spider-Verse.

 Everyone was excited to see the Spider-Man they grew up with back on screen.
 Nostalgia is powerful for a reason, but these characters had their moments on the big screen already.
 Peter Parker of the MCU got the short end of the stick throughout this film and doubly so in the conclusion.
 When it came time to send everyone home, this Peter didn’t even get the chance to live up to any growth he was supposed to have had.
 Another Dr. Strange magic MacGuffin forced the world to forget Peter Parker, robbing him of the conclusion to his arc mirroring Tony Stark.
 Instead of being forced to live as a hero under the scrutiny of the world, his identity known, the franchise essentially reset back to an anonymous Peter with no MJ.
 Much of the emotional work of the Watts trilogy swept aside.